Let’s Talk About Lyme Disease

 What are the symptoms of Lyme disease in dogs?

 The good news is that most dogs exposed to Lyme disease are able to fight off the infection themselves and do not develop an illness that requires treatment.
-In fact, clinical signs of Lyme disease are seen only in approximately 5-15% of infected canine cases.
+In fact, clinical signs of Lyme disease are seen only in approximately five to 15 percent of infected canine cases.
 It’s hard to diagnose in dogs because the symptoms are often delayed and appear similar to many other diseases.

 The first symptoms of Lyme are often generalized pain, limping, or changes in eating habits.
 Lameness can appear suddenly, shift from one leg to another, and even disappear temporarily.
 Some describe it as “walking on eggshells.”